stuycs-gh-classrooms/nxtm-p01-pd10-tahsans-team/README.md

 How will your program be controlled?
 List all keyboard commands and mouse interactions.

 Keyboard Commands:
-- Setup
-- run
+- r: resets the program, setting up everything randomly
+- space: causes the program to run for one instance of time
+- c: sets the rules
+- k: sets the rules of the program to seeds
+- p: sets the rules of the program to the non named rule set.
--
+- w: kills entire grid

 Mouse Control:
-- Mouse movement:
+- Mouse movement: causes movement through hovering
-- Mouse pressed:
+- Mouse pressed: organism at coordinate is alive

 ### Classes